 Forthcoming: UNSETTLED BETWEEN is a novel-in-stories that explores identity at the mercy of community.
-Hear 11 different family members speak of Ever Geimausaddle’s journey into a hyper aggressive world where men brutalize men.
-Then in the last and twelfth story Ever Geimausaddle speaks for himself.
-Has he accepted lessons from the matriarchs in his family?
+Hear 11 different family members expose Ever Geimausaddle’s journey into a hyper aggressive world where men brutalize men.
+In the 12th and final story, Ever Geimausaddle advocates for himself.
+But has he accepted lessons from the matriarchs in his family?
 Moreover, does he have the ability to change?
-Through cultural, historical, and transnational landscapes, Ever must confront the worst of what he has become.
+Through cultural, hyperlocal, and transnational landscapes, Ever must confront the worst of what he has become.

 Rep’d by Allie Levick of Writer’s House, LLC.